 There are infinite combinations of factors determining how easily each individual user will quit.
-To start with, each of us has their own character, career, personal circumstances, timing, metabolism, etc. Certain professions may make it harder than others, but providing the brainwashing is removed this doesn’t have to be so.
+To start with, each of us has our own character, career, personal circumstances, timing, metabolism, etc. Certain professions may make it harder than others, but providing the brainwashing is removed, this doesn’t have to be so.
 Take the following few examples.

 Occasionally, it is difficult for members of the medical profession.
 We think it should be easier for doctors because they’re more aware of the effects, but although this supplies more forceful reasons for stopping, it doesn’t make it any easier to accomplish.
 The reasons are as follows:

-The constant awareness of the health risks creates fear, one of the conditions under which we need to relieve withdrawal pangs.
+The constant awareness of the health risks creates fear, one of the conditions under which we feel the need to relieve withdrawal pangs.